 After recognizing the symptoms of an impacted tooth, you should mention your concerns to a general dentist during a routine exam.
 If you are experiencing a significant amount of pain, then schedule an exam as soon as possible.

 The most common impacted teeth tend to be the third molars, or wisdom teeth, which are the backmost teeth.
-To ensure that you do not have impacted wisdom teeth, your dentist will identify telltale signs of impacted teeth using an X-ray for precise diagnosis.
+To ensure that you do not have impacted wisdom teeth, your dentist will identify telltale signs of impacted teeth using an X-ray for a precise diagnosis.
 Your impacted tooth may not be visible above your gums, but your dentist will be able to recognize an impacted tooth and refer you to an oral surgeon for treatment.

 What Problems Can an Untreated Impacted Tooth Cause?

-Most San Francisco patients believe that an impacted tooth is nothing more than aesthetic concern.
+Most San Francisco patients believe that an impacted tooth is nothing more than an aesthetic concern.
 Unfortunately, the impacted tooth can also cause:

 - The alignment of other teeth to shift.